aws-samples/eks-alb-istio-with-tls/README.md

-# Secure EKS traffic with ACM, ALB and Istio
+# Secure end-to-end traffic on EKS using TLS certificate in ACM, ALB and Istio

 [Istio](https://istio.io/) is one of the popular choices for implementing a service mesh to simplify observability, traffic management and security.
 Customers are adopting Amazon EKS to scale their Kubernetes workloads to take advantage of flexibility, elasticity, and reliability of AWS platform.